 Romero’s current areas of interest are Facebook games and massively multi-player online (MMO) games as well as social media and its intersection with gaming.
 Romero also remains active in the artgame, game history and indie spaces.

-She was named Woman of the Year by Charisma+2 Magazine in 2010 and also was a nominee in Microsoft’s 2010 Women in Games game design awards.
+She was named Woman of the Year by Charisma+2 Magazine in 2010 and received Microsoft’s 2013 Lifetime Achievement award.
 In 2009, her game Train won the coveted Vanguard Award at IndieCade for “pushing the boundaries of game design and showing us what games can do.”
 She was named one of the top 20 most influential women in the game industry by Gamasutra.com in 2008 and of the 100 most influential women in the game industry by Next Generation magazine in 2007.
 Nerve magazine also called her one of the 50 artists, actors, authors, activists and icons who are making the world a more stimulating place.